 The Electronic Engineering Technology Program concentrates on the use of principles and theories of science, engineering and mathematics to solve technical problems in research and development, manufacturing, sales, construction and maintenance.
-Through the use of modern electronic laboratories, the students will become familiar with the areas of electronics, including circuit analysis, analog and digital integrated circuits, discrete semiconductor devices, electronic communications and linear operational circuits.
-This hardware oriented program provides students with knowledge of currently established design and laboratory techniques.
+Through the use of modern electronic laboratories, the student will become familiar with the areas of electronics, including circuit analysis, analog and digital integrated circuits, discrete semiconductor devices, electronic communications and linear operational amplifier circuits.
+The student will also become familiar with Objecte Oriented C++ programming and embedded controllers using assembly language programming,

+This program provides students with knowledge of currently established design and laboratory techniques.

-The U.S. Department of Labor's Bureau of Labor Statistics (BLS) reports that one of the top ten best paying jobs for individuals with an Associate's Degree is the Engineering Technician, with positive job growth at 5% expected through 2018.
+The U.S. Department of Labor's Bureau of Statistics (BLS) reports that one of the top ten best paying jobs for individuals with an Associate's Degree is the Engineering Technician, with positive job growth at 5% expected through 2018.